andrewdef1/andrewdef1/readme.md

 --->
 As Kobe Bean Bryant said:

-> Once you know what failure feels like,
-> determination chases success.
+> If you're afraid to fail,
+> then you're probably going to fail.

+>yeet